 A Pilot Officer Sidney Jeapes was killed in action over Germany during WW2, in April 1944; another correspondent (or possibly the originator of the Leeds Castle story; I forget) told me he was a member of 617 Squadron, otherwise known as the Dambusters.
-Sadly that two appears to be a myth as his name doesn’t appear in any Dambuster or 617 Squadron history.
+Sadly that too appears to be a myth as his name doesn’t appear in any Dambuster or 617 Squadron history.
+He is buried in the Commonwealth War Graves commission cemetery at Durnbach, just outside Munich – as, coincidentally, is my stepson’s great-uncle.

 My uncle, who died in 2010, worked in television; my father is a retired soldier with a book to his credit; I’m a writer: funny how we seem to be perpetuating the dual themes of killing people and being arty.

 Back at the plot, my grandfather Stanley was born in Catford early this century, but other than that the line is a blank because he apparently left home after an argument with his father about the way his mother was treated.
 Rather counterproductively, he never spoke to either of them again.
 His siblings — Reg, Vera and Elsie — stayed in touch, but obviously respected his wishes not to talk about their background to my father and uncle.

 The Jeapes information below, up until the 1870s, lists names and dates of birth, christening, marriage or something else, which may be any of the above.
 Often, for a “something else”, the spouse is listed, so the event might well be a marriage.
 There are occasional runs of names and places, but also infuriating gaps: for example, lists of children of parents who appear out of thin air.

 Most of this comes from the 1994 Edition of the International Genealogical Index; since this list first appeared, several other Jeapes’s have got in touch with more information which has been incorporated as well.
 My thanks to you all.